ZenRega38/ZenRega38/README.md

 [![HitCount](http://hits.dwyl.com/ZenRega38/ZenRega38.svg)](http://hits.dwyl.com/ZenRega38/ZenRega38)

-- 🌱 Currently learning laravel
+- 🌱 Currently learning php and machine learning
-- 🏠 Bandung, West Java
+- 🏠 Tarakan, North Kalimantan
 - 📬 How to reach me : <a href="mailto:regarizz@gmail.com">Let's get in touch!</a>
 - 📑 <a href="https://zenrega38.github.io/rega-portofolio/home">Check out my portofolio!</a>

 ### About Me

-A current student from MQ Vocational High School majoring in Software Engineering.
-MQ Vocational High School is one of the best IT schools in Indonesia.
-As an active student with notable achievements including 3rd winner in numerous UI/UX competitions and also participated in National Sumo-Bot competition got a scholarship offer in Binus University, has been offered a place in Dundalk Institute of Technology Ireland and  Telkom University International Class.
-Excelled in English subject and participated in Student Council as Language Division as well.
+An undergraduate student at Universitas Borneo Tarakan majoring in Computer Engineering.Active student with notable achievements including being the UBT Google DSC Lead 23/24, IISMA 2024, Pertamina Foundation and Fab Foundations Awardee, also represented North Kalimantan by being the youth delegation at the 10th World Water Forum, got a scholarship offer in Dundalk Institute of Technology Ireland.
+Excelled in English subjects and participated in Organizations and Communities.

 <p align="center">
   <img align="center" src="https://media.giphy.com/media/fdHg7T902uzLy/giphy.gif">